 Need to store a car for winter?
 Whether it’s a rear-wheel drive vehicle or a classic car that you don’t use in colder months, try these winter car storage tips to keep your car safe and protected from extreme temperature changes.

-Consider Self Storage
+Step 1: Consider Self Storage

 If you don’t have garage space available for storing your car, you can rent indoor vehicle storage at a self storage facility.
 With climate control options, month-to-month rental agreements, and security features like video surveillance, a storage facility provides the flexibility and peace of mind you want.
-Learn more about winter vehicle storage.
+Learn more about vehicle storage.

-Clean Out Your Car
+Step 2: Clean Out Your Car

 If you’re not sure how to winterize a car for storage, start with cleaning it!
 Remove any trash, take out anything that could freeze, and vacuum any crumbs that could attract pests.
 Once you’ve deep cleaned the interior, spend some time on the outside.
 Any dirt or salt could lead to rust if left unattended for too long, so make sure to wash your car—including underneath your vehicle.
 A fresh wax can also help protect paint while in storage.

-Get a Vehicle Cover
+Step 3: Get a Vehicle Cover

 A winter car cover is an awesome idea if you’re storing a car inside because your vehicle will stay dry, clean, and free of dust.
 But if your vehicle is sitting outside in the winter, a cover sometimes isn’t recommended because it can actually trap in moisture and accelerate rust and erosion.
 In this case, it’s a good idea to clear snow and ice from car from time to time.